 Keep water at your desk and sip regularly.

-If hydration consistency is a challenge, this routine can help:
+If hydration consistency is a challenge, this hydration routine for busy adults can help you build the habit without overthinking it.

 Step 7: Increase Text Size